All about the Achilles Stretch

 NOTES: DIFFICULTY RATING: 45%

-There is a good reason why this exercise is named after the Greek warrior Achilles.
+There is a good reason why the Achilles Stretch is named after the Greek warrior Achilles.
 This was a myth – and whatever spin you want to put on this story, he had a weakness in his heel.
 A weak Achilles tendon will give your whole body a weak foundation.
 Please do not forget to work on the minor details, not just the big muscles above.
 You should do this exercise in conjunction with the Calf Raise and the Calf Stretch to ensure that you have a strong foundation for all your competitive sporting requirements.